Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 Flora and Fauna in Sultanpur Bird Sanctuary

-The forest is mainly tropical-like Jim Corbett National Park, with predominant dry deciduous trees.
+The forest is mainly tropical, like Jim Corbett National Park, with predominant dry deciduous trees.
 Common trees of this region are Dhok, Khair, Tendu, Banyan, Neem, Jamun, Berberis, Babool, and Umbrella Thorn.
 Savannah grasses are also found.

 The lake is home to aquatic vegetation.
 The forest department aims to make the area more fertile by artificially planting and nurturing other varieties of trees.